Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](EVI6.PNG)

-The application rules allowing web access to other web applications (Linkedin & Github) were equally updated with their FQDNs and the web apps were refreshed on the web browser.
+The application rules allowing web access to other web applications (Linkedin & Github) were equally updated with their respective affected FQDNs and the web apps were refreshed on the web browser.

 ![image](EVI8.PNG)